Name: Tommy Moyer

 In the 1990s, Moyer ventured into real estate and development.
 His major developments included the 1000 Broadway Building , the Fox Tower , the Portland Meadows, and many other properties throughout the Portland area and Washington State.

-Tommy Moyer is the executive producer for the 2011 documentary "After the Last Round". video trailer
+Tommy Moyer was the executive producer for the 2011 documentary "After the Last Round". video trailer

 - October 12, 1996 Vancouver Columbian (dollar figure in sale of theater chain)